Immigration

 Things to Know

 - Sponsor of the Dream and Promise Act (H.R.
-6) and supports finding a permanent solution for Dreamers
+16) and supports finding a pathway to citizenship for Dreamers

-- Visited the Southern border to see firsthand the impact of the Trump Administration’s family separation policy
+- Visited the Southern border in 2018 to see firsthand the impact of the Trump Administration's family separation policy

 - Called for investigation into claims of abuse against immigration detainees at the West County Detention Facility in Richmond and across the country